igar1991/swarm-wiki/README.md

 # Swarm Wiki

+Swarm Wiki - project for uploading wikipedia pages to the Swarm decentralized network.
+The project uses ZIM archives with articles as a data source, forms pages ready for viewing in a browser, and uploads them to the network using Bee node.

 Project web interface is accessible locally (after running [Bee node](https://github.com/ethersphere/bee) or [Swarm Desktop](https://desktop.ethswarm.org/)) by the url

 `http://bzzwiki.eth.swarm.localhost:1633/`